chakravarthi589/Event-based-Vision_Resources/README.md

 **People who meet the following criteria are free to request a pull (pull request).**
 - Suggestions for new categories
 - Changes to categories for some articles
-- Corrections to the statistical tables
+- Corrections to include/exclude conference/journals/workshop papers
-- Additions of a summary or performance
+- Additions of event cameras

 #### Personal Page:
 <a href="https://chakravarthi589.github.io/" target="_blank"> Bharatesh Chakravarthi, Ph.D